suchipi/yavascript/meta/generated-docs/strings.md

 # reset (function)

-Wrap a string with the ANSI control character that resets all styling.
+Prefixes a string with the ANSI control character that resets all styling.

 ```ts
 declare function reset(input: string | number | Path): string;